- What is an EDF?

 - in respect of the same child for more than 6 consecutive years;

-- where the tuition fees, excluding administration and student union fees are less than Rs 44,500;
+- where the tuition fees, excluding administration and student union fees, are less than Rs 34,800 for a child following an undergraduate course in Mauritius;

-- to a person whose total income (net income plus interest and dividends received) or that of his / her spouse for the income year ending 30 June 2016 exceeds Rs 2 million.
+- to a person whose total income (net income plus interest and dividends received) or that of his/her spouse for the income year ending 30 June 2017 exceeds Rs 4 million.

-The loan must have been contracted on or after 1 July 2006 from:
+- The loan must have been contracted from :-

 - the Development Bank of Mauritius by its employees; or